Groundwater pollution

 Groundwater pollution (also called groundwater contamination) occurs when pollutants are released to the ground and make their way into groundwater.
 This type of water pollution can also occur naturally due to the presence of a minor and unwanted constituent, contaminant, or impurity in the groundwater, in which case it is more likely referred to as contamination rather than pollution.
-Groundwater pollution can occur from on-site sanitation systems, landfill leachate, effluent from wastewater treatment plants, leaking sewers, petrol filling stations, hydraulic fracturing (fracking) or from over application of fertilizers in agriculture.
+Groundwater pollution can occur from on-site sanitation systems, landfill leachate, effluent from wastewater treatment plants, leaking sewers, petrol filling stations, hydraulic fracturing (fracking), or from over application of fertilizers in agriculture.
 Pollution (or contamination) can also occur from naturally occurring contaminants, such as arsenic or fluoride.
 Using polluted groundwater causes hazards to public health through poisoning or the spread of disease (water-borne diseases).

-The pollutant often creates a contaminant plume within an aquifer.
+The pollutant often produces a contaminant plume within an aquifer.
 Movement of water and dispersion within the aquifer spreads the pollutant over a wider area.
 Its advancing boundary, often called a plume edge, can intersect with groundwater wells and surface water, such as seeps and springs, making the water supplies unsafe for humans and wildlife.
 The movement of the plume, called a plume front, may be analyzed through a hydrological transport model or groundwater model.
 Analysis of groundwater pollution may focus on soil characteristics and site geology, hydrogeology, hydrology, and the nature of the contaminants.
 Different mechanisms have influence on the transport of pollutants, e.g. diffusion, adsorption, precipitation, decay, in the groundwater.

 The interaction of groundwater contamination with surface waters is analyzed by use of hydrology transport models.
 Interactions between groundwater and surface water are complex.
 For example, many rivers and lakes are fed by groundwater.
 This means that damage to groundwater aquifers e.g. by fracking or over abstraction, could therefore affect the rivers and lakes that rely on it.
 Saltwater intrusion into coastal aquifers is an example of such interactions.
 Prevention methods include: applying the precautionary principle, groundwater quality monitoring, land zoning for groundwater protection, locating on-site sanitation systems correctly and applying legislation.
 When pollution has occurred, management approaches include point-of-use water treatment, groundwater remediation, or as a last resort, abandonment.